LOGINCiara's POV

 Marcus opened the door and offered his hand.
 "Miss Ciara.
 Lord Draven will send word when arrangements are finalized.
 Do not fear—he will not be long."

-I nodded and stepped down, my legs still weak but stronger than they had been.
+I nodded and stepped down, my legs still weak but steadier than they had been.
 The healer's work had been thorough, and two days of rest had helped.
 I was not the half-frozen girl who had collapsed in the snow.

 But I was not sure who I was now, either.

-I started to climb.
+I took a slow breath and started to climb.

 The moment I stepped through the door, a porcelain vase hurtled through the air and shattered at my feet, shards exploding across the stone.